-Aggressive Kidnapping Defense Legal Help in St. Louis
+Aggressive Defense Against Kidnapping Charges In St. Louis

 Kidnapping is an extremely serious criminal offense case that can result in federal or state charges.
-Even briefly holding or transporting someone against his or her will can result in significant criminal liability.
-In addition, taking, removing, concealing, detaining, or enticing a child away from a person or party with custody rights to that child can result in a serious kidnapping case.
+Even briefly holding or transporting someone against their will can result in significant criminal liability.
+In addition, taking, removing, concealing, detaining or enticing a child away from a person or party with custody rights to that child can result in a serious kidnapping case.

 While the term “kidnap” usually conjures up mental images straight out of a movie, kidnapping charges most commonly arise from things like:

 - A custody dispute